Lilskyline-lab/animezone/src/api/anime_sama_api/README.md

 # Anime-Sama API
-An API for anime-sama.fr, also provides a CLI to download videos.
+An API for anime-sama.org, also provides a CLI to download videos.

 I have implemented all the features I care about.
 This project is now in maintenance mode.